Fast Neutrino Flavor Conversion as Oscillations in a Quartic Potential: Full EoMs for Fast Conversions

 Analogous to the closed set of equations and the Lagrangian governing ${\bf Q}$ given by Eq.(\ref{ModeQ1}), one can find the closed equation for ${\bf X}$ and ${\bf Y}$, each, by neglecting terms of order ${\cal O}(\w^2)$ and ${\cal O}(\w\mu)$ relative to ${\cal O}(\mu^2)$,

-in this $\alpha=0$ limit, the neglect of the subleading contributions, ${\cal O}(\w\mu)$ and smaller, endows a spurious ${\bf Q}\to -{\bf Q}$ symmetry to Eq.(\ref{ModeQ1}).
+In this $\alpha=0$ limit, the neglect of the subleading contributions of ${\cal O}(\w\mu)$ and smaller endows a spurious ${\bf Q}\to -{\bf Q}$ symmetry to Eq.(\ref{ModeQ1}).
 As a result, solving Eq.(\ref{ModeQ1}) leads to an evolution of ${\bf Q}$ that is exactly symmetric in $Q_z \leftrightarrow -Q_z$ (the onset and waiting times are equal to the fast oscillation time).
-Numerically, however, we find that ${\bf Q}$ hovers around its initial position, at the top, longer than it does at the bottom of the potential $V({\bf Q})$, as seen in Fig.\,\ref{fig2}.
-We believe that this discrepancy is due to the neglect of these subleading terms that are necessary to start the fast oscillation.
+Numerically however, we find that ${\bf Q}$ hovers longer around its initial position at the top, than it does at the bottom of the potential $V({\bf Q})$, as seen in Fig.\,\ref{fig2}.
+We believe that this slow-down is due to the neglect of subleading friction-like terms that arise at the same order as the terms necessary to seed the fast oscillation.
 Similar to how the onset period for the bipolar flavor pendulum depends on $\vartheta_0$, the time-scales for the fast oscillation, i.e., $T_{\rm onset}$, $T_{\rm fast}$, as well as $T_{\rm wait}$, depend logarithmically on these subleading parameters that seed the oscillations.
 In Fig.\,\ref{figA2}, we show the variation of $T_{\rm onset},\,T_{\rm fast}$ and $T_{\rm wait}$ with $\w/\mu_0$ and $\vartheta_0$, respectively, where $\mu_0=10^{5}\,{\rm km}^{-1}$ is the value of $\mu$ at the neutrinosphere.
 Clearly the time periods vary as $\mu^{-1}$ as shown in Fig.\,\ref{fig5}, but with logarithmic corrections proportional to $\left(\w/\mu_0\right)$ and $\vartheta_0$.

 \twocolumngrid